Commands

 Overview

-and lockfile, then performs a clean installation of all dependencies.
+The flux reinstall command removes your existing node_modules and lockfile, then performs a clean installation of all dependencies.

 It’s especially useful when: